-If a manufacturer's maintenance schedule exists, it should be used as a basis.
+If a manufacturer's maintenance schedule exists, it must be used as a basis.

 Appendix 1 lists some prototype routine maintenance schedules.
-These are indicative only-more detailed schedules will be developed by the Part 149 organisations.
+These are indicative only- more detailed schedules will be developed by RAANZ as required.

 If a component is scheduled for replacement, but on inspection shows no sign of degradation and can reasonably be expected to perform to specification for the next inspection interval, it may be returned to service.